 How do I choose a therapist?
 Since you are paying for this treatment, you are ultimately in control.
 A therapist should be happy to explain what is going to happen to you and what they are hoping to achieve.
 Not all therapists are forthcoming with this information and you may have to ask, but you should expect a satisfactory reply.
 Remember that private therapists are employed by you to give you the therapy that you are paying for.
 The easiest way to find a good therapist is through a recommendation from someone who has been to see the therapist and is happy with the treatment they received.

 What is the best frequency of treatment?
 This will vary, but here are some guidelines.
 If you are seeking massage treatment for remediation from a recent injury, it is usually recommend that the first two or three treatments be spaced every three to four days or weekly depending on the severity of the pain or dysfunction.
 For a long term dysfunction like arthritis, a monthly treatment is recommended until your condition is stabilized.
-For therapeutic treatments, most people find that once a month suits their needs, but some come more frequently.
+For therapeutic treatments, many people find that every two weeks or once a month suits their needs, but there are those who come in more frequently, once to twice a week, to target their issue and move it quickly.

 Will therapy hurt?
 If at any time the treatment you are receiving is causing you too much discomfort, ask the therapist to stop or ease off for a few minutes.
 Be open and let the therapist know how you are feeling and your treatment will be a lot more enjoyable and productive.
 The old adage "no pain no gain" is not relevant to massage therapy treatments you receive.
 Remember that it is your physical condition or dysfunction that is painful, not the treatment.
 You should feel better at the end of each treatment and the treatments will become more comfortable as your dysfunctions improve.
 After a session, you may feel some mild discomfort or muscle soreness for a few days until your body readjusts and heals itself.